gospodarka-przestrzenna/pankus/docs/index.rst

 You can find here glossary, explained functions and tables as well as use cases for project structures.
 Feel free to let us know if you think there is something missing ;)

 If you are not equipped with a prepared network, it is advised to start with `network_generator` module followed by `route` module.
-Modules `analysis`, `intervenng_opportnities` and `mst` allow to further operate on prepared networks. `data_journal` module serves as journal of executed actions and data results.
+Modules `analysis`, `intervening_opportunities` and `mst` allow to further operate on prepared networks. `data_journal` module serves as journal of executed actions and data results.

 Installation
 ------------
 Basic installation:

-1. make sure you have pip package installed (if not go to: https://pip.pypa.io/en/stable/installing/)
+1. Python3.x and pip module are required
 2. enter ``pip3 install -U pankus`` in command line terminal

 All the substantial packages are installed automatically